 - 38 Normes publiées | 13 Projets en développement

-- ISO/CD 5909 [Actuellement en cours d'élaboration]Business processes and data interchange of DLT based electronic Bill of Lading
+- ISO/DIS 5909 [Actuellement en cours d'élaboration]Business processes and data interchange of DLT based electronic Bill of Lading

 - Application d'une plate-forme de traçabilité basée sur la chaîne de blocs